#1 MCINTOSH (also #37)

 #21 Summer Rambo (Crossnore Post Office)

 Summer Rambo – (Franc Rambour, Rambour d’ete).
 The Crossnore Heritage Orchard has one Summer Rambo Tree, #21.
-These apples begin ripening in August and end in early September, About 15 years ago Gleason Harman, my friend and volunteer in the early years of the Crossnore Heritage Orchard wanted to show me his favorite apple.
+These apples begin ripening in early August and finish in early September, About 15 years ago Gleason Harman, a volunteer and my dear friend in the early years of the Crossnore Heritage Orchard wanted to show me his favorite apple.
 He took me to an apple tree across the road from the Post Office.
-He nor I knew what kind of apple it was at the time.
+Neither he nor I knew what kind of apple it was at the time.
 Then he showed me the same apple on a tree at Clay Moore’s house, and another next to the Crossnore Volunteer Fire Department building behind the Baptist church.

 Soon afterward I found a picture and description of the Summer Rambo apple and recognized it immediately.
 About the same time someone, I can’t remember who, told me the stories of Crossnore resident Milligan Wise.
-Milligan’s horticultural history is renowned in Crossnore as he helped many of his friends and neighbors plant their properties with fruit trees and bushes of all kinds.
-We trust that he was the source of the Summer Rambo trees planted “all over” Crossnore.
-Thank you Mr. Wise.
+Milligan’s horticultural reputation was renowned in Crossnore.
+He had helped many of his friends and neighbors plant their properties with fruit trees and bushes of all kinds.
+We are quite confident that he was the source of the Summer Rambo trees.
+Thank you again Mr. Wise.

 Once we knew what the apple tree was we read more about it’s remarkable history.

-Unfortunately the ‘Community Apple Tree’ that stood across from the Post Office was just blown down by Hurricane Helene in September.
-Numbers of folks have told me they ‘picked up the apples from under that tree.’
+Unfortunately the Summer Rambo Apple Tree that stood across from the Post Office was blown down by Hurricane Helene in late September.
+A numbers of folks have told me they had‘picked up the apples from under that tree for many years.

 #22 Fallawater